5.2 Youth participation in representative democracy

-The age limit is calculated taking into account the election day, so if a candidate for a Local Council turns up 23 on election day he is eligible.
+The age limit is calculated taking into account the election day.
+If a candidate for a Local Council turns up 23 on election day, he or she is eligible.

 No quota of seats reserved for young people or other existing provisions aiming at facilitating young people standing as political candidates are implemented in Romania.

-Parliamentary elections have been organised in Romania on December 2020.
-The Parliament formed on December 21, 2020 has 29 deputies under 36, out of a total number of 466 MPs.
-This means 6,22% of the members of the Parliament under 36 - young people according to the Romanian legal definition of youth.
+Parliamentary elections have been organised in Romania in December 2020.
+The Parliament formed on December 21st, 2020 had 29 deputies under 36, out of a total number of 466 MPs, representing 6.22% of the MPs.

 Young people have no reserved functions within the Parliament.